cs31415/cs31415.github.io/writings/Phoenix Diary.md

 Light traffic initially; it picks up as we near Phoenix.
 We play the “Are you from X?” game while listening to New Hindi Songs playlist.
 We add places from MP, Harry Potter, Lord of the Rings etc. Kamini takes over the wheel and I get a good break.
 We take 303 Phoenix bypass which runs through the Sonoran desert.
 It’s virtually empty.
 But this is a mirage, since we hit traffic as soon as the road joins the interstate I-10.
 Lots of trucks and slow coaches make for an unpleasant drive.
 We look for a Taco Bell for lunch around 1 pm PT.
 There is one in 5 minutes, but I make an error in reading the map and think that we can skip this one.
 There will be many others at 10-20 minute intervals.
 The next one turns out to be 1 1/2 hours away.
 Oops.

 It is 2:30 by the time we stop for gas at a 76.
 I take over the wheel.
 We stop shortly thereafter for lunch at a small highway town called Blythe just past the California border.
 We gain back the hour we lost when we enter California since we go from Mountain Time to Pacific Time.
 We order in the drive through and then park to eat.
 Chalupa and fiesta potatoes taste especially good when you are hungry.
 The attendant has given us extra potatoes by mistake.
-We don't mind this mistake in the lest.
+We don't mind this mistake in the least.
 We one by three it.

 The drive resumes.
 We are running into more traffic now.
 We stop in Palm Desert for Starbucks coffee.
 Shonu has Very Berry Hibiscus iced tea as usual and Kamini and I share a Mocha.